 In a well-rounded portfolio, growth opportunities in equities have ballast through fixed income and alternatives which will help keep those biases in check.

 This is an important conversation to have with your Portfolio Manager.
 Volatility will happen (and humans often make it worse) so be prepared mentally for some alarming headlines and value changes.
 If you are a more aggressive investor, you might be comfortable putting money to work during the dips.
 Don’t splurge indiscriminately, however – know what type of assets, sectors, and companies you want and make sure it fits with your long-term plan.
 Be opportunistic but be methodical.

 Systematic portfolio reviews

-Another way in which your advisor can help.
+Another way in which your Portfolio Manager can help.
 Annual or semi-annual reviews guard against portfolio drift, where the retirement plan is not updated to changes in life circumstances, risk appetite, or market conditions.
 Take the rising interest-rate environment and the fact certain stocks react differently to this.
-An investor’s portfolio should account for this, and regular meetings with your advisor will provide a chance to discuss and agree on the path ahead.
+An investor’s portfolio should account for this, and regular meetings with your Portfolio Manager will provide a chance to discuss and agree on the path ahead.

 As boxer Mike Tyson famously said: “Everyone has a plan until they get punched in the mouth”.
 It’s the same with investors when the market crashes.
 But unlike being in the ring with Iron Mike, investors can absorb the “blows” and stay on their feet.

-With a sound financial plan, the help of your trusted independent advisor, and an understanding of the human condition, disciplined investors can successfully reach their retirement goals without stressing over daily or weekly market turbulence.
+With a sound financial plan, the help of your trusted independent Portfolio Manager, and an understanding of the human condition, disciplined investors can successfully reach their retirement goals without stressing over daily or weekly market turbulence.
 Select your airplane movie, get comfortable and let your financial plan do the rest.